cjboco/cjboco-boilerplate/Readme.md

 ![David](https://img.shields.io/david/cjboco/cjboco-boilerplate)

 This is my base boilerplate for web development.
 Designed to be somewhat like Grunt or Gulp, it has automatic functionality that will minify code, CSS and images.
+It can also PUT files up onto a FTP server, though this functionality is a bit tempermental.

 ### Setup
 You need to create a `.ftpjsrc` file.
 This holds your FTP credentials.
 Checkout the `.ftpjsrc-sample` for reference.
-(This file needs to be created regardless if you use the FTP options or not.
+(This file needs to be created regardless if you use the FTP options or not.)

 Built in commands are: